q1x/zabbix-templates-30/README.md

 Triggers on this level in the template hierarchy will represent the state of a certain duty that the host has and therefor can be up to 'High' in severity level.

 Graphs can combine items from multiple module level templates if so desired.
-Also, it makes sense to create host screens on this level to give a broader overview of a hosts functioning.
+Also, it makes sense to create host screens on this level to give a broader overview of a hosts functioning although the Role templates might be better suited for this.

 ### Roles